 This group is open to any adult living with a life-limiting illness who would enjoy meeting others who may understand their experiences.
 To benefit from this leisure time group, individuals should be: cognitively able to converse with others, mobile or using aids such as a wheelchair, and able to manage their own personal care.

 Enjoy a weekly retreat away from the ordinary.
 Participate in friendly chats and group activities that promote fun, laughter and well being.
 Take part in a variety of education and activities over a cup of tea or coffee.
-There is no fee for this group which meets in Sutton every Wednesday morning from 10am till noon at Hospice Georgina.
+We provide a hot lunch and transportation supports as needed.
+There is no fee for this group which meets in Sutton every Wednesday morning from 10am till 2pm at Hospice Georgina.

 We encourage people with similar illnesses or situations to come together to share tips and experiences.